 - 6.2.1 There are 48 children and young people, all over the age of 10 years, in residential care.
-This does not include young people with disabilities who receive short break residential care - 6.2.2 There are six Children's Homes in Sunderland, five of which provide full-time care for up to seven children per home.
-A small number of children are placed outside Sunderland in specialist residential placements. - 6.2.3 In addition, Sunderland provides a short-break care facility for children with additional needs which is consistently graded as outstanding.
+This does not include young people with disabilities who receive short break residential care - 6.2.2 There are six small Children's Homes in Sunderland which are the full-time homes for some children.
+A small number of children are placed outside Sunderland in specialist residential placements